-In the first six months of 2024, the Police Auditor served the City of Olympia in multiple ways.
-First, between January 1 and June 30, 2024, the Police Auditor reviewed documents and body worn camera (BWC) video footage related to thirty-eight (38) incidents involving uses of force by members of the Olympia Police Department (OPD).
+In 2024, the Police Auditor served the City of Olympia in multiple ways.
+First, the Police Auditor reviewed documents and body worn camera (BWC) video footage related to Seventy-six (76) incidents involving uses of force by members of the Olympia Police Department (OPD).
 All of those matters were audited and found to be thorough, objective, free of bias, and consistent with OPD policies.